 palaces located in and around St Petersburg.
 It was built in 1780

-designed by the Scottish architect Charles Cameron along with
+designed by the Scottish architect Charles Cameron and his

-furnishings and artwork were tracked down and the palace was
+were tracked down and the palace was beautifully restored.

 Today the palace is once again a museum open to the public, displaying rooms furnished and decorated exactly as they were when occupied by the Russian royalty.
 The extensive grounds are beautifully kept and are available to visitors for strolling and picnicking.
 Visitors can reach the palace by train from St Petersburg, a short journey that showcases a little of the lovely Russian countryside.

 Tsarskoe Selo, meaning 'Tsar's Village', is a former Romanov